Mental Health Facilities Newburyport, MA

 Jri Lawrence Behavioral Health Center - 15.8 miles from Newburyport, MA

 Jri Lawrence Behavioral Health Center is a mental health facility in Lawrence, MA, located at 15 Union Street, Suite 200, in the 1840 zip code.
 Jri Lawrence Behavioral Health Center provides outpatient treatment.
-Jri Lawrence Behavioral Health Center provides group therapy, individual psychotherapy and cognitive behavioral therapy to children / adolescents, young adults and seniors 65 or older.
-Jri Lawrence Behavioral Health Center also supports children/adolescents with serious emotional disturbance, people with serious mental illness and LGBT.
+Jri Lawrence Behavioral Health Center provides group therapy, trauma therapy and couples/family therapy to adults, seniors 65 or older and young adults.
+Jri Lawrence Behavioral Health Center also supports people with serious mental illness, people with trauma and LGBT.
 Some other services available at Jri Lawrence Behavioral Health Center include family psychoeducation and court-ordered outpatient treatment.

 Learn More